dylanleclair/word-games/README.md

 Yes!
 Now that we've gutted a lot of the duplicated code from both types of Tree and both types of Node, they're looking a little **lazy**.

+### At this point, I completed my first branch and merge (SHA: bcf61d94c3c748c45d4305b3de28e714144adf85)

 # Change 3: Combining the classes for Nodes and Trees.

 ### 1. What code in which files was altered. (don’t include the full source, only the parts relevant to the refactoring).

-The code in Node and WordTree were paired together into IWordTree.

-The code in LightWordTree and LightNode were paired together into LightWordTree.
+The code in LightWordTree.java and LightNode.java were paired together into LightWordTree.java.

-The code in FastWordTree and FastNode were paired together into FastWordTree.
+The code in FastWordTree.java and FastNode.java were paired together into FastWordTree.java.

 ### 2. What needed to be improved?
 That is, what “bad code smell” was detected?
 Use the terminology found in the Fowler text.